Philip Wollen: Patron and board memberships

 Since 2010, he has served as a Board Member of Akashinga Zimbabwe.
 Wollen also holds patronage for several organizations, including Blue Cross of India and Dandenong Ranges Emergency Relief Services.
-Additionally, he supports Lambcare Australia, an organization dedicated to rescuing and rehabilitating lambs, and the Monkey Helpline, which works to protect and rehabilitate monkeys in India.
+Additionally, he supports Lambcare Australia, an organization dedicated to rescuing and rehabilitating lambs, and the Monkey Helpline, which works to protect and rehabilitate monkeys in South Africa.
 He is also a patron of World Animal Voice.
 Wollen has been a prominent advocate for veganism, serving as a patron of World Vegan Day.

 Winsome Constance Kindness

 Wollen's primary initiative, Winsome Constance Kindness, is a global project with the mission "to promote kindness towards all other living beings and enshrine it as a recognisable trait in the Australian character and culture."

 As of 2024, it had supported 850 initiatives in 54 countries.

 Kindness House

 Kindness House, based in the Melbourne suburb of Fitzroy, served as an "incubator" for non-governmental organisations, providing rent-free or subsidised office space to groups involved in activism and advocacy.